-Nicholas Sokolow, 71, has served as one of our directors since June 2002, and has been designated as the "lead independent director" of the Company's Board of Directors since June 2016.
+Nicholas Sokolow, 72, has served as one of our directors since June 2002, and has been designated as the "lead independent director" of the Company's Board of Directors since June 2016.
+Since April 2012, Mr. Sokolow has served as a member of the Board of Directors of Cadre Holdings, Inc., a company listed on the New York Stock Exchange since the closing of its initial public offering in November 2021, and a manufacturer and distributer of safety and survivability equipment for first responders.
 From January 1996 until its sale to BAE Systems on July 31, 2007, Mr. Sokolow served as a member of the Board of Directors of Armor Holdings.
 Mr. Sokolow served as a member of the Board of Directors of Stamford Industrial Group, Inc. from October 2006 until September 2009.
 From 2007 until December 31, 2014, Mr. Sokolow practiced law at the firm of Lebow & Sokolow LLP.
 From 1994 to 2007, Mr. Sokolow was a partner at the law firm of Sokolow, Carreras & Partners.
 From June 1973 until October 1994, Mr. Sokolow was an associate and partner at the law firm of Coudert Brothers.
 Mr. Sokolow graduated with Economics and Finance degrees from the Institut D'Etudes Politiques, a Law degree from the Faculte de Droit and a Masters of Comparative Law degree from the University of Michigan.
 Mr. Sokolow is also an honorary member of the French Bar.

 Based upon Mr. Sokolow's role as the Chairman of the Nominating/Corporate Governance Committee of the Company's Board of Directors, education, legal background involving mergers and acquisitions, corporate governance expertise and extensive experience serving as a member of the boards of directors and committees of other public companies, the Company believes that Mr. Sokolow has the requisite set of skills to serve as a Board or Board committee member of the Company.